noahsjung/session-recording-review/project-docs/README.md

 1. Use the documentation as a reference when working on specific features.
 2. Consult the relevant sections when making architectural decisions.
+3. Review the [Component Refactoring Guide](./09-component-refactoring.md) and [AudioSection Refactoring](./audio-section-refactoring.md) to understand recent code organization changes.
-3. Keep the documentation updated as the project evolves.
+4. Keep the documentation updated as the project evolves.

 ## Contributing to the Documentation